rubyonjets/jets-docs/_docs/custom/shared-resources.md

 order: 3
 ---

 Shared resources are how you create **standalone** custom AWS resources with Jets.
-With the [Associated Resources]({% link _docs/custom/function-resources.md %}), you can add custom AWS resources which are associated with Lambda functions.
-Shared resources are also fully customizable AWS resources, but they are not as tightly associated with a Lambda function.
+With the [Associated Function Resources]({% link _docs/custom/function-resources.md %}), you can add custom AWS resources which are associated with Lambda functions.
+Shared resources are also fully customizable AWS resources, but they are not tightly associated with a Lambda function.
 Understanding Shared Resources will allow you to customize a Jets application with any custom resource.

 ## SNS Topic Example

 Let's create an SNS Topic as a shared resource.
 The SNS topic will be used throughout the application to publish messages.

-Shared resources are defined in the `app/shared/resources` folder.
+Shared resources are defined in the `shared/resources` folder.
 You can create the SNS topic like so:

-app/shared/resources/alert.rb
+Note: In Jets 6, shared resources are moved from `shared/resources` to `shared/resources`.

+shared/resources/alert.rb

 ```ruby
 class Alert < Jets::Stack